Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Comments and answers to related articles

-is completely equivalent to the intrication model, noting that $\mathbb{P}^{\Pi^*}\left[ Y^{(0)} = 1\right]$ corresponds to $\mathbb{E}_{\text{ T}}\left[ b(x) \right]$.
-The intrication model rather highlight the dependencies to covariates (i.e. chracteristics), while their equation rather models the fact that only the baseline risk is necessary to be known if
+is completely equivalent to the entanglement model.
+Note that they do consider that $\mathbb{P}^{\Pi^*}\left[ Y^{(0)} = 1\right] $ ( which corresponds to $\mathbb{E}_{\text{ T}}\left[ b(x) \right]$) varies when marginalized in another population.
+The entanglement model rather highlight the dependencies to covariates (i.e. chracteristics), while their equation rather models the fact that only the baseline risk is necessary to be known if

 where $I$ is the indicator of population's membership and if effect is monotonous (and they denote $Y^{(1)} \le Y^{(0)}$ or conversely depending on the direction assumed).